-Canon G3 X versus Panasonic LX100
+Canon G3 X vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Canon G3 X and the Panasonic LX100.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Canon G3 X. Moreover, the LX100 is substantially lighter (46 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.